isc-projects/kea/doc/sphinx/arm/ext-radius.rst

     Attributes are supported only for the access service.

-- The ``peer-updates`` boolean flag controls whether lease updates coming from an active High-Availability (HA) partner should result in an accounting request.
+- The ``peer-updates`` boolean flag (default ``true``) controls whether lease updates coming from an active High-Availability (HA) partner should result in an accounting request.
 This may be desirable to remove duplicates if HA partners are configured to send request to the same RADIUS server.
-The flag is enabled by default and only supported by the accounting service.
+The flag is only supported by the accounting service.
 The lease synchronization process at the startup of an HA node does not trigger a RADIUS accounting request, regardless of the value of this flag.

-- The ``max-pending-requests`` positive integer value limits the number of pending RADIUS requests, the value ``0`` means no limit.
-It is supported only by the access service, its default is ``0`` (can change to e.g. 64?).
+- The ``max-pending-requests`` positive integer (default ``0``) limits the number of pending RADIUS requests.
+The value ``0`` means no limit.
+It is supported only by the access service. ``64`` can be a good value to set it to.

 For example, to specify a single access server available on localhost that uses ``"xyz123"`` as a secret, and tell Kea to send three additional